VardhanKirti/A-Climate-Story/README.md

 Download all the files in your directory and install all the packages in the requirements.txt to run the dashboard named das.py run these commands to install them in your bash:
-# Install system dependencies (no need to install for python version upto 3.11)
+# Install system dependencies
 sudo apt-get update
 sudo apt-get install -y python3-distutils

+#we developed this on python 3.11 and pip version 22.2

 # Install Python packages
 pip install -r requirements.txt

+#after installation of pacakages run this command to see dashboard
+streamlit run dash.py

 ![dash1](https://github.com/user-attachments/assets/b2055beb-eb61-4a66-a65f-3ee9760f1dcf)